North Carolina basketball: Amid their best ACC stretch in five years, Tar Heels sense special season shaping up | NCAA.com

-Mar.
-2--CHAPEL HILL -- Not only is North Carolina riding its best Atlantic Coast Conference stretch in five seasons, Kenny Williams sees signs that bode well for what's ahead with the arrival of March.
+CHAPEL HILL, N.C. — Not only is North Carolina riding its best Atlantic Coast Conference stretch in five seasons, Kenny Williams sees signs that bode well for what's ahead with the arrival of March.

 The senior guard, a member of two Final Four teams and an NCAA champion with the Tar Heels, said this season's group possesses that same kind of Final Four fabric.